openhybrid/Arduino-Yun-image/README.md

 disk connected to your computer, you will overwrite the data on this disk!
 All previously stored data on the SD card will be lost after the image is written.

-### Clone the image file to the SD card
+### Transfer the image file contents to the SD card device

-You can do this step with the following command:
+Enter the following command, replacing "[your SD card device]" as appropriate for your SD card's device name:

 		sudo dd if=hybrid.dmg of=[your SD card device]

-If prompted for your password, enter it.
-Once you have started the process, it can take a few minutes until the terminal prompt returns.
+Enter your password if prompted.
+It can take several minutes until the transfer completes and the terminal prompt returns.

-> **Note:**  In Mac OS X each disk may have two path references in /dev:
-* `/dev/disk#` is a buffered device, which means that data being sent to it undergoes extra processing
-* `/dev/*r*disk#` is a _raw_ device, which is much faster and compatible with the dd utility

 You have now successfully prepared the SD card for your Hybrid Object.
+Remove the SD card from the computer.

 ## Boot from SD card and reset your Arduino